 How do I know what drivers to include in my drug pool?

 Generally, all CDL drivers who operate commercial motor vehicles are subject to DOT drug and alcohol testing (§382.103).
 This includes all full-time, part-time, intermittent, backup and international drivers.

 My driver was just in an accident, do I need to test them?

 To maintain compliance only send a driver for a DOT Post-Accident test be done if they meet the requirements below:

 ii.
 Bodily injury – Only if the driver was cited

 iii.
 A vehicle is towed – Only if the driver was cited

 Non-DOT tests may be used for other instances if supported by company policy.

-YES: If you transport passengers to and from the airport, or cross state lines in any vehicle designed to transport more than 9 passengers you must have a Motor Carrier and DOT number.
-You are also required to maintain fully documented compliance records.
+YES: If you transport passengers to and from the airport, or cross state lines in any vehicle you must have a Motor Carrier and DOT number.
+Since the vehicle seats more than 8 passengers, you are also required to maintain fully documented compliance records.